aichaos/rivescript-perl/README.md

 # CHANGES

+    2.0.3  Aug 26 2016
+    - Fix inline comment regexp that was making URLs impossible to represent in replies.

     2.0.0  Dec 28 2015
     - Switch from old-style floating point version number notation to dotted decimal notation.
 This bumps the version number to `2.0.0` because the next